 Section 438-8.5, HRS, medical clearance, section 439-12.5, HRS, medical clearance, section 16-73-56, HAR, medical clearance, and section 16-78-76, HAR, medical clearance, to the extent necessary to waive the medical clearance requirement.
-Additionally, pursuant to section 127A-25, HRS, the Rules Relating to Safety Guidelines for Barbers and Beauty Operators, as set forth in Exhibit G attached hereto are hereby adopted.
+Additionally, pursuant to section 127A-25, HRS, the Rules Relating to Safety Guidelines for Barbers and Beauty Operators, as set forth in Exhibit F attached hereto are hereby adopted.

 Section 451J-5, HRS, prohibited acts, and section 451J-7, HRS, application for licensure, to the extent necessary to waive the licensure and accompanying requirements so as to permit marriage and family therapists licensed in their state, but not licensed in Hawai'i, who have pre-established relationships with a patient or client currently residing in the State of Hawai'i, to engage in telehealth practices with these patients.
-This shall not authorize out-of-state mental health professionals who are not licensed in Hawai'i.
+This shall not authorize out-of-state mental health professionals who are not licensed in Hawai'i to solicit or establish new relationships with clients or patients located in Hawai'i.